ProspectiveCo/perspective-examples/examples/clickhouse/README.md

 ### 4. Run the Perspective Server

 The `perspective_server.py` script is responsible for consuming data from Clickhouse, standing up a Perspective server, and refreshing data every _250ms_.
 It publishes changes to Perspective clients via a Tornado WebSocket.

+Open a new terminal and activate your virtualenv.
 To run the Perspective server, execute the following command:

 ```bash
 python perspective_server.py